In what ways did Peter the Great change Russia

 As a youth, he and his brother were dominated by the Boyars, and for the rest of his life, he distrusted them.
 Early in his reign, Peter solidified his rule crushed a rebellion by Moscow's soldiers who supported his half-sister.
 He had her later sent to a nunnery.
 Peter, in the first years of his reign, had to suppress many rebellions.
 He remained a ruthless leader.

 This did not stop him from modernizing his country.
 The Tsar appointed many western advisors to his court and made western dress compulsory.
-Peter later toured Europe, this was known as the Great Embassy, and he learned much about the west and especially its new technologies.
+Peter later toured Europe, which was known as the Great Embassy, and he learned much about the west and especially its new technologies.
 When he returned, he was ever more determined to modernize his country.
 Perhaps the main motive that drove the Tsar to transform his realm was to secure a military advantage.
 Tsar Peter was an expansionist, and he wanted to secure warm water ports that would improve Russia’s access to the sea.
 He fought wars with Sweden and Turkey to secure these ports.
 Peter seized territory in Estonia, Latvia, and Finland and land from the Ottoman Empire.

 By 1710 Russia had access to the Baltic and the Black Sea.
 In the Great Northern War, the Swedish King, Charles XII, inflicted a humiliating defeat on Peter at the Battle of Narva.
 The Swedish monarch, who was a military genius, defeated Poland and Denmark.
 A Swedish attempt to march on Moscow was defeated, but this did not deter the Swedes.